Clastify logo

 A heterotroph is an organism that obtains carbon compounds from other organisms and uses them to synthesize the carbon compounds it needs.
 Animals, fungi and many bacteria are heterotrophs.

-That wording is tighter than simply saying “heterotrophs eat food”.
-What matters is the sequence: complex carbon compounds from another organism are digested, absorbed and then rebuilt.
-Proteins can be digested into amino acids, nucleic acids into nucleotides, and polysaccharides into monosaccharides.
-The heterotroph uses these smaller molecules to build its own proteins, nucleic acids, glycogen, lipids and other compounds.
+That wording is more precise than saying “heterotrophs eat food”.
+What matters is the reshaping of carbon compounds: complex carbon compounds from another organism are digested, absorbed and rebuilt.
+Proteins may be digested into amino acids, nucleic acids into nucleotides, and polysaccharides into monosaccharides.
+The heterotroph then uses these smaller molecules to build its own proteins, nucleic acids, glycogen, lipids and other compounds.

 Assimilation is the incorporation of absorbed substances into the tissues or cells of an organism.
 Absorption moves molecules into the body or cell; assimilation makes them part of the organism.